-Tutor will contact the Course Coordinator with regard to area/s of concern
+Tutor will contact the Head of Placements with regard to area/s of concern

-The Course Coordinator will either visit the student or arrange for another tutor to visit the student, liaise with class teacher and focus on the area/s of concern - additional visits may also be required
+The Head of Placements will liaise with the Programme Lead for Primary or Post-Primary and arrange for another tutor to visit the student, engage with the school / class teacher and focus on the area/s of concern.
+Additional support strategies and / or visits may also be required.